George Jackson (activist): Prison escape attempt and death

+The fact that Jackson, a nationally known symbol of the radical prison movement, was killed by a gunshot wound in the back from a prison guard, provoked protests in jails and prisons throughout the U.S. On August 22, an estimated 700-800 inmates at Attica State Prison engaged in a one-day hunger strike to honor Jackson.
+His death has also been cited as a catalyst for the Attica prison uprising that took place less than three weeks later.

 Jackson's funeral was held at St. Augustine's Episcopal Church in Oakland, California, on August 28, 1971.

 In popular culture

 Several notable artists and entertainers have dedicated their work to Jackson's memory or created works based on his life.
 The avant-garde jazz group Art Ensemble of Chicago, affiliates of the Association for the Advancement of Creative Musicians, recorded and released the album A Jackson in Your House in Paris, France, in 1969.
 A non-album single was released by Bob Dylan, "George Jackson", about the life and death of Jackson.
 The song made the American charts peaking at No. 33 in January 1972.
 The ninth track of the 2011 Blue Scholars album Cinemetropolis is named for Jackson and references the Soledad Brothers.

-Jackson and his attempted prison escape are the subjects of the first verse of the Joan Baez parody song, "Pull the Tregroes," on National Lampoon's 1972 album, Radio Dinner.
+Jackson and his attempted prison escape are the subjects of the first verse of the Joan Baez parody song, "Pull the Tregroes," on National Lampoon's 1972 album Radio Dinner.

-Steel Pulse, an English reggae band from Birmingham wrote a song named "Uncle George" that contains a chorus of "Soledad Brother".
-The song comes from the band's album Tribute To The Martyrs, which also honours other black civil rights activists including Nelson Mandela, Martin Luther King Jr. and Steve Biko.
+Steel Pulse, an English reggae band from Birmingham, wrote a song titled "Uncle George" that contains a chorus of "Soledad Brother".
+The song appears on the band's album Tribute To The Martyrs (1979), which also honours other Black civil rights activists including Nelson Mandela, Martin Luther King Jr. and Steve Biko.

+Jackson, along with Che Guevara and Malcolm X, is mentioned in spoken word dialogue on a cover version of The Temptations song "War" on the 1984 debut album Welcome to the Pleasuredome by the English band Frankie Goes to Hollywood.
+Impressionist Chris Barrie performed the spoken word sections of the cover version while impersonating the American President Ronald Reagan.

-The 1994 song Jettin' by the hip-hop trio Digable Planets references George Jackson as one of their black revolutionary heroes who died in prison.
+The 1994 song "Jettin'" by the hip hop trio Digable Planets references George Jackson as one of their black revolutionary heroes who died in prison.